 How will the program be implemented?

-Starting in 2017, if you complete your first year of employment you will receive $1,200 which will be paid directly to your student loan.
+If you complete your first year of employment you will receive $1,000 which will be paid directly to your student loan.
 If you complete your third year of employment you will receive $3,000 which will be paid directly to your student loan or if you complete your fifth year of employment you will receive $5,000 that will be paid directly to your student loan.
 An employee who completes 5 years of service in 2017 will not receive payment for the first or third year of service as the program will not go into effect until 2017.
+Employees do not receive back payments for prior years.

 Why is McIlveen offering this benefit?